paulomendestec/report-simplifier/README.md

 # Report Simplifier

-Report Simplifier is a small library that you can use to work with Jasper Report generation without using a Jasper Server.
+Report Simplifier is a small library that you can use to work with JasperReports® generation without using a JasperReports® Server.

 ## Getting Started